mmartinezluis/customknitrender/README.md

 <!-- badges: end -->

-The goal of customknitrender is to …
+The goal of customknitrender is to make it easy to switch between output formats for rmarkdown files when the files share the output yaml parameter from a single source.

 ## Installation